forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/custom-chains.md

 func CustomAddressesParser(cdc codec.Marshaler, cosmosMsg sdk.Msg) ([]string, error)
 ```

-This method should return either a list of all the parsed addresses, or `messages.MessageNotSupported(cosmosMsg)` is the message is not supported.
+This method should return either a list of all the parsed addresses or `messages.MessageNotSupported(cosmosMsg)` if the message is not supported.

 If you want to take a look at a reference implementation you can refer to the [Desmos one](https://github.com/forbole/bdjuno/blob/chains/desmos/mainnet/cmd/bdjuno/desmos.go).

 :::tip Combine multiple parsers
-If you have multiple modules that should be parsed in different ways, we suggest you splitting them into different parsers and then combining that parsers together using the [`messages.JoinMessageParsers`](https://github.com/forbole/juno/blob/v3/cosmos-stargate/modules/messages/account_parser.go) method.
+If you have multiple modules that should be parsed in different ways, we suggest you splitting them into different parsers and then combining those parsers together using the [`messages.JoinMessageParsers`](https://github.com/forbole/juno/blob/v3/cosmos-stargate/modules/messages/account_parser.go) method.
 You can see how this is used for Desmos [here](https://github.com/forbole/bdjuno/blob/chains/desmos/mainnet/cmd/bdjuno/desmos.go).
 :::